 - money and banking - the workings of Canadian capital markets and the financial institutions that operate in those markets

 - international finance - the workings of international capital markets and special skills required to manage corporate assets and liabilities in an international environment.

 Because the program is competitive, you should be able to demonstrate the ability to do well in the core courses in this area.
-If you have less than a 65% standing in COMM 290, 291, 293, 294, 295, 298 we advise you not to select this option.
+If you have less than a 65% standing in COMM 190 (formerly COMM 290), COMM 191 (formerly COMM 291), COMM 293, COMM 294, COMM 295, COMM 298 we advise you not to pursue the Finance option (see eligibility criteria).

 Finance option course requirements